zgbjgg/evews/README.md

 start
 ====

-To start the evews websocket server just add it to your paths:
+To start the evews websocket server just add the ebin/ path, process that controls the sokcte is designed as a non-blocking socket (tcp/ssl) to accept many concurrents connections at the same time, to start supervisor, it needs the next args:

-		erl -pa /path/evews/ebin/

-now start the supervisor with the needed args:

-		Port 	   - the port where websocket runs
+		* Port 	   - the port where websocket runs
-		Ws Handler - the module and function that manages the websocket (as a callback module), here you can receive & send messages
+		* Ws Handler - the module and function that manages the websocket (as a callback module), here you can receive & send messages
+		* Ssl	   - Certfile, Keyfile and password (if any)

 this is a simple example how to start evews websocket server on port 8081 and the callback module example:loop/1 :

 		evews_sup:start_link([{port, 8081}, {ws_handler, [{callback_m, example}, {callback_f, loop}]}]).